You are here

 In 2008, the Public School Capital Construction Assistance Board (CCAB) was created within the Colorado Department of Education.
 The CCAB powers and duties are outlined in C.R.S.22-43.7.

 The CCAB is comprised of nine appointed members: one public school board member, one public school superintendent, two school facilities planners or managers, one architect, one engineer, one construction manager, one school technology expert, and one public school finance expert.

-None of the CCAB members shall hold any state elective office, and shall serve for terms of two years with a maximum of three consecutive terms.
+None of the CCAB members may hold any state elective office and will serve two-year terms, with a maximum of three consecutive terms.

 CCAB Meeting Information

 The next Capital Construction Assistance Board Meeting will be the Retreat on August 29, 2019, 8:30 am - 4pm at The Fort Morgan County School District Support Center, 715 West Platte Avenue, Fort Morgan, CO 80701.

 Public School Finance Expertise, Appointed by the President of the Senate

 Kathy Gebhardt's practice is focused exclusively on advocacy to ensure equal access to public education.
 After practicing law in private firms for nearly 20 years, she, along with Alex Halpern, founded Children's Voices, Inc. Kathy has handled complex and class action litigation.
 She was lead co-counsel in Giardino v.
 State of Colorado which challenged the funding structure for capital construction in Colorado.
 The settlement of the case led to the Building Excellent Schools Today (BEST) legislation.
 Kathy works closely with education advocacy and policy groups to help educate the public as to the challenges that must be overcome to achieve access to a quality public education.